franzip/dotfiles/README.md

 Please refer to [Mathias' awesome docs](https://github.com/mathiasbynens/dotfiles).
 Pretty much everything there applies here too.
+In order to work, some things (vim and sublime text) require you to fork the repo on your Dropbox root folder (see more below).
+Besides the "usual" installs, there are also additional scripts to set up additional stuff (gems, node_modules, etc).

 ## Please read this.
 Carefully.

-Everyone has their own taste. *DO NOT proceed to install anything before you read the source* or you'll end up messing your system with settings you don't like (yeah you can always revert, but why wasting time?).
+Everyone has their own taste. *DO NOT proceed to install anything before you read the source* or you'll end up messing your system with settings you don't like (yeah you can always revert, but you'll be wasting time).

 ### Sublime Text 3
 I added my Sublime Text 3 config folder ([which I like to keep synced through Dropbox on different machines](https://packagecontrol.io/docs/syncing)).